 This post is also available in: Español (Spanish)

-The Royal Poinciana is a spectacular flowering tree and is one of the most recognized in subtropical and tropical areas.
-The poinciana grows to a height of 35 to 40 feet.
-Also, it has a nearly smooth grayish bark and develops a thick trunk.
-Furthermore, it has a broad, spreading, flat-topped open crown, with many somewhat-weak branches.
+It has a broad, spreading, flat open crown, with many somewhat-weak branches.
 The tree often grows wider than it is tall.
-The bright green delicate leaves are alternate, bipinnate, and 12 to 20 inches long overal.
+The bright green delicate leaves are alternate, bipinnate, and 12 to 20 inches long.
 In addition, each leaf has 20 to 40 pairs of primary leaflets, each further divided into 10 to 20 pairs of 2 inch long secondary leaflets.